bradley-woods/tech230-multimachine/README.md

     $ vagrant ssh db
     ```

-2. Similar to when we set up nginx on the web server back in the introduction to Vagrant, we can use the following commands to fetch and install any packages for the VM:
+2. Similar to when we set up Nginx on the web server back in the introduction to Vagrant, we can use the following commands to fetch and install any packages for the VM:

     ```console
     $ sudo apt-get update -y